binerogroup/documentation/networking/client-vpn/networks.rst

 When reaching other networks in the cloud, routing is used.

-The VPN server will use its default route (which is the upstream router) for all traffic that is located outside of its own private subnet.
+The VPN server will use its default route (which is the upstream router) for all traffic that is located outside of its own subnet.

 The router will then route this traffic the same way it would any internal traffic in the cloud, it will even use the default security group.